MR

 Share on FacebookShare on Twitter

 Equifax Canada is one of Canada’s leading credit bureaus that collects, records, and reports your credit activities.
-This information helps Equifax to compile your credit report and determine your credit score using various scoring models.
+They are a common source for credit scores and reports for lenders and consumers in Canada.

 In this blog post, we guide you through checking your Equifax credit score and show you four ways you can get your free Equifax credit report.